katholmgren/441-work/HW-13/README.md

 [HW-13 Live Link](https://katholmgren.github.io/441-work/HW-13)

 This week we used three.js to experiment with working in 3d.
 This was new to me, so there was a lot of guess-and-check and googling this week.
 I ran into many issues, but now I have a basic understanding of what three.js can do.
 Because I'm not in the BFA, I've never used Maya or have made a model before.
+I tried finding a free one, but I didn't have any luck.

 ### Process